RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 the declared list; links without the attribute are never validated.
 The legacy `SirenConverter` is unchanged (runtime media types only); the parity tests compare link `type` leniently and assert the documented divergence instead.

+### GEN-19 — Contract-first: `mandatory` attribute on `<Operation>`

+Follow-up to the extended GEN-10 decision (mandatory action = always on the wire): the contract-first templates generate **non-nullable** action properties whose `*Op` constructors require a `canExecute` delegate.
+A contract-first project with a conditionally available action therefore cannot adopt `Siren = true` — the generated mapper throws when `CanExecute()` returns false on a mandatory action.
+The contract XML has no way to express "this operation may be absent".

+**Fix (additive, no breaking change):** add a `mandatory` boolean attribute to `OperationType` in `Hypermedia.xsd`, `use="optional"` with default `true` — mirroring the existing `mandatory` attribute on `PropertyType` and `LinkType`, so existing contract files validate unchanged and produce identical code.
+The server templates then generate a **nullable** action property for `mandatory="false"` operations (the HTO hides the action by leaving it null or via `CanExecute`).
+Client templates should surface the same optionality.
+Covered in the migration guide ("Contract-First Migration").

 ## Refactorings (structure, testability, debuggability)